Indonesian

 I hope this recipe also brings you and your family happiness and comfort!

-Keep in mind that cooking is an art, so feel free to alter it and create your own unique version of Malaysian mee goreng.
+Keep in mind that cooking is an art, so feel free to alter it and create your own unique version of Indonesian mie goreng.
 Happy cooking!

 Malaysian Mee Goreng

-Mee Goreng, a meal that immediately transported me to the food streets of Kuala Lumpur balance of sweet, Savoury, and spicy.
+Mie Goreng, a meal that immediately transported me to the food streets of Jogjakarta balance of sweet, savoury, and spicy.

 Ingredients